spacemeshos/post-rs/docs/profiler.md

 ### How to verify that the HDD is the limiting factor?

 If `speed_gib_s` is not slowing down with more nonces, then HDD is most likely the limiting factor.
 As stated earlier, try to add more nonces only if needed.
-Increasing nonces puts more load on CPU but increases the chances of finding the proof after only one pass over PoS data.
+While increasing nonces puts more load on the CPU, it also increases the chances of finding the proof after a single pass over the PoS data.

 ### How do I find the sweet spot?